haribabubavanari/TFSDownloadFiles/README.md

 ## Purpose:
 Main idea is to find the Release artifacts for non-compiled applications.

+When we do adopt Continuous Deployment with TFS, how do we define the only changed files within the release branch for non-compiled applications?
+The attached script will get you find and download only the files that has modified from the given release (or source control application branch) branch.

 ## Prerequisites

 *	This script is tested in on-prem TFS 2015 environment only